Saturday is for Nostalgia

 One night the roles were switched.
 I had bathroom duty and tooth-brushing duty with my son.
 So the routine started.
 Teeth were brushed.
 And now it was time to rinse.
 So I cupped my hand under the faucet and raised my hand to my son’s mouth who slurped and rinsed and then exclaimed, “Wow, your hand holds a lot more water than mom’s!”

 The moment is imprinted on my heart.
 It never ceases to bring me joy.
 I remember sharing the episode with my bride and both of us having a laugh over the joy of having a son and two daughters.
-It was a moment of shared discovery with my son, now grown and married and not normally a part of my day to day schedule.
+It was a moment of shared discovery with my son, now grown and not normally a part of my day to day schedule.

 I miss that.